image-blog-how-to-build-enterprise-web-applications

 What Is an Enterprise Web Application?

-What’s the Difference Between a Web Application and Enterprise Application?
+What Is the Difference Between a Web Application and an Enterprise Application?

 A web application is any application designed to run in a web browser.
 An enterprise application is a web application used for revenue or mission-critical purposes.

-Like many leading-edge development teams, you’re likely using PHP to build an enterprise application.
-PHP accelerates your work.
-And it ensures web applications meet or exceed demands for:
+Like many leading-edge development teams, you’re likely using PHP to build an enterprise web application.
+PHP accelerates your work, and it ensures enterprise web applications meet or exceed demands for:

 These are all critical criteria for success.